 The Forgotten Cause

-In 1938, old men aided by young volunteers, shuffled off of trains arriving from all points of the compass.
-For the most part these gents were in their early 90’s, and looked forward to comradeship and scheduled festivities.
+In 1938 old men clothed in faded blue and gray, bearing canes and ear trumpets shuffled out of trains and automobiles arriving from both sides of the Mason-Dixon Line.
+For the most part these gents were in their early 90’s, and came eager to reminisce, find old comrades, and attend formal observances.

-There had been an earlier anniversary event, in 1913, but this time visitors knew this gathering would be the last.
-Those in attendance understood, as did the elderly guests of honor, that those who hadn’t fallen on that Pennsylvania battlefield in 1863, would soon join the brethren who had.
+There had been an earlier event, in 1913, but this time visitors understood this congregation of veterans would be the last.
+Attendees who hadn’t fallen on that Pennsylvania battlefield in 1863, would soon join their brothers-in-arms buried in towns and cities across the re-unified nation.

-After this commemoration, the narrative would pass from eye witness accounts into America’s collective memory.
+The stories these old warriors shared would soon pass from eye witness accounts into America’s collective memory.

-No longer wielding rifles, many maneuvered the grounds pushed about in wheel chairs, walkers, and canes.
-Old men brandished ear trumpets to catch the orations of the many visiting dignitaries.
+No longer wielding rifles, many maneuvered familiar grounds pushed about by family members and others.
+Old men held tight ear trumpets to catch the orations of the many visiting dignitaries.
 The men listened as President Franklin Roosevelt delivered remarks dedicating the Eternal Light Memorial, located near the “Bloody Angle.”
 Battlefield tours transported veterans, and well-wishers from Cemetery Hill, to Seminary Ridge, Little Round Top, the Devils Den, and finally the exposed fields of Picketts Charge.

-Forty Acres and a Mule had never materialized, as promised by victorious Union commanders.
-Now relegated to tenant farming, Freedmen struggled in the same conditions as before, but now as sharecroppers.
-Stuck in a never-ending cycle of poverty, black farmers found insufficient harvests debited into the next season, and then the next, in an endless cycle of debt peonage.
+Though once promised Forty Acres and a Mule by victorious Union commanders no acreage ever materialized.
+Relegated to tenant farming, black Americans struggled in the same conditions endured before Fort Sumpter and Bull Run.
+Stuck in a never-ending cycle of poverty, sharecroppers yielded insufficient harvests that were debited into the next season, and then the next, in an endless cycle of debt slavery.

-The Supreme Court’s 1896 ruling in Plessy V Ferguson legalized segregation by insisting any negative correlation attached to feelings of inferiority lived only in the minds of Blacks.
+As a result any black faces on that battlefield were most likely pushing wheelchairs, or cooking and serving the white crowds in attendance.
+The 1896 Supreme Court ruling, Plessy V Ferguson, legalized segregation by insisting any negative correlation attached to feelings of inferiority lived only in the minds of Blacks.
 Separate water fountains, parks, transportation, and schools worked just fine for the elderly veterans from the North and South.

 The More They Stay The Same